Sandritsch91/yii2-form-wizard/README.md

     'tabOptions' => [                                                           // These are the options for the Bootstrap Tab widget
         'items' => [
             [
-                'label' => 'Step 1',                                            // The label of the tab 'content' => $this->render('_step1', ['model' => $model]),      // Either the content of the tab
+                'label' => 'Step 1',                                            // The label of the tab, if omitted, a default-label will be used (Step 1, Step 2, ...)
+                'content' => $this->render('_step1', ['model' => $model]),      // Either the content of the tab
             ],
             [